andyfarrow/Project-1/index.md

-title: Welcome to the Octocat’s homepage!
+title: Welcome to the Project 1 homepage
+description: Feel free to comment and contribute

 ## Welcome to GitHub Pages